• Skip to main content

 Instructions

-• Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper or foil.
+• Preheat the oven to 400 degrees F. Line a baking sheet with parchment paper or a silicone baking mat.

 • Add the butternut squash cubes to a large mixing bowl with the olive oil, maple syrup, cinnamon, salt, and pepper.
 Toss until coated, then transfer to the baking sheet and spread out the cubes in a single layer.